drawveloper/zob/README.md

 $ zob upgrade --repo firstdoit/zob-simple-blog-theme
 ```

+# Local operational files

-(This means we store the `index.html` used when first creating your blog in `.zob/firstdoit/zob/{#commit}/index.html` to use it as a common ancestor during diff.)
+- `zob` stores the `index.html` used when first creating your blog in `.zob/firstdoit/zob/{#commit}/index.html` to use it as a common ancestor during upgrades.